This page was generated from geoconnex.ipynb. Interactive online version: Binder badge

 Item: 'gages'

-Description: US Reference Stream Gage Monitoring Locations
+Description: United States community contributed reference Stream Gage Monitoring Locations

-Queryable Fields: fid, id, uri, name, description, subjectof, provider, provider_id, nhdpv2_reachcode, nhdpv2_reach_measure, nhdpv2_comid, mainstem_uri
+Queryable Fields: fid, id, uri, name, description, subjectof, provider, provider_id, nhdpv2_reachcode, nhdpv2_reach_measure, nhdpv2_comid, nhdpv2_totdasqkm, nhdpv2_link_source, nhdpv2_offset_m, gage_totdasqkm, dasqkm_diff, mainstem_uri, cluster

 Extent: (-170, 15, -51, 72)

-We can check out the data type of the nhdpv2_comid
+We can check out the data type of the nhdpv2_comid in this dataset using the endpoints property of the GeoConnex class.

 [10]: